reservemedia/zurvu-jquery-peek/README.md

 screen real estate for your content.
 While the user is viewing the page, the navigation is tucked away.
 When the user scrolls up (or down), the navigation will reappear.

+**Note:** This is a fork of the original repository that was originally forked to allow support for negative indices.

+The major maintainer is: @mcollis.

 ## Getting Started
 Download the [production version][min] or the [development version][max].